 by Allison Walsh | Contributor

-What are you currently working on that you are most excited about?
+What are you currently working on that you are the most excited about?

-What is the biggest topic of concern in your industry right now?
+What is the biggest topic of concern or excitement in your industry now?

-What has been a game-changing moment in your career?
+What was a game-changing moment in your career?

 Where do you see yourself in five or 10 years?

-What do you have yet to learn about your business?
+What do you still have to learn about your business?